-Campaigning in Turkey’s pivotal elections nearing end
+Campaigning in Turkey’s pivotal elections ends, voting nears

 Voter turnout in Turkey is traditionally strong, showing continued belief in this type of civic participation in a country where freedom of expression and assembly have been suppressed.

 If no presidential candidate secures more than 50% of the vote, a runoff election will be held on May 28.
+Turkey will also be electing parliamentarians to its 600-seat assembly Sunday.

-Turkey’s Supreme Electoral Board said it decided that votes cast for another candidate, Muharrem Ince, who pulled out of the race this week would be counted as valid and that his withdrawal would not be considered until a potential second round.
+Turkey’s Supreme Electoral Board said it decided that votes cast for another presidential candidate, Muharrem Ince, who pulled out of the race this week would be counted as valid and that his withdrawal would not be considered until a potential second round.
+Analysts had predicted Ince voters would shift to Kilicdaroglu.